wearefuturegov/ofsted-feed/README.md

  * The deployment workflows are in [.github/workflows](.github/workflows)
  * Secrets, including the deployment service account key, are stored in [Github secrets](https://github.com/wearefuturegov/ofsted-feed/settings/secrets) in the settings area for this repo.
 The values can be updated, but can't be viewed.
- * NB the service accout key needs to be base-64 encoded as described in the [Actions GCP documentation](https://github.com/marketplace/actions/google-cloud-platform-gcp-cli-gcloud#secrets).
+ * NB the service accout key needs to be base-64 encoded as described in the [Setup-gcloud action documentation](https://github.com/GoogleCloudPlatform/github-actions/blob/master/setup-gcloud/README.md#inputs).

  In other words, the development workflow consists of editing and pushing code, followed by monitoring the deployment in this repo's [Actions tab](https://github.com/wearefuturegov/ofsted-feed/actions).